piarsquared/nevergamble-NonGUI/README.md

 ---

-## ⚙️ Features (Current Version)
+## Features (Current Version)

-- ❯ Terminal UI with a basic page management system
+- Terminal UI with a basic page management system
-- ❯ Command system (`help`, `clear`, `save`, `quit`, etc.) — basic but solid
+- Command system (`help`, `clear`, `save`, `quit`, etc.) — basic but solid
-- ❯ Save file support!
+- Save file support!
 So you can continue your gambling addiction later.
-- ❯ Built to expand into full stock logic and ASCII graphs (eventually)
+- Built to expand into full stock logic and ASCII graphs (eventually)
-- ❯ In the future, I do intend to make a GUI version of this if you REALLY hate using the terminal.
+- In the future, I do intend to make a GUI version of this if you REALLY hate using the terminal.

+> [!TIP]
-> ⚠️ This is a **work in progress**.
+> This is a **work in progress**.
 Expect some spaghetti code and placeholder features for now.

 ---